Medieinstitutet/bcu22d-agila-metoder-y-dopefish/README.md

 Group work, with the task of using agile methods to create a project.

-we chose to make a meme token inspired by Dopefish.
+We chose to make a meme token inspired and named after Dopefish.